Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Introduction

-\item Experimental studies of the algorithm performances, but focussing on average case complexity, and supported by Phase Transition (PT) phenomena \cite{Bollobas:book,Huberman87:phase,cheeseman91where,mitchell92hard} in a fashion extended and adapted for the needs of an FPT study. \end{enumerate}
+\item Experimental studies of the algorithm performances, focussing on average case complexity, and supported by a new methodology that carefully exploits work in AI on phase transition (PT) phenomena~\shortcite{Bollobas:book,Huberman87:phase,cheeseman91where,mitchell92hard} but in a fashion extended and adapted for the needs of an FPT study.